JuliaEarth/GeoStatsImages.jl/README.md

 This package converts famous training images from the geostatistcs literature to a standard format for quick experimentation in Julia.
 Please consult the references at the bottom of this page for more details.

 The author does not hold any copyright on the data.
+Please give credit to the sources.

 Installation
 ------------